2026 Programme

 Key takeaways:

-Skills, learning and development Case study
+Skills, Learning and Development Case study

 If AI is changing what L&D does, maybe the job isn't shrinking - it's shifting.
 When content generation takes an afternoon instead of a week, the scarce resource becomes something AI can't replicate: taste and intuition - knowing what good looks like, when a team is ready, and what conditions people actually need to develop.